How Can Tour Leaders Navigate Berlin’s Transport System?

 Trams:

-With a total of 22 tram lines, recognizable by their M (metro) or T (tram) designations, trams are a picturesque way to travel through Berlin.
-They are especially convenient for reaching destinations like the East Side Gallery, Mauerpark, and the bohemian district of Prenzlauer Berg.
+Consisting of 22 tram lines, each marked with either its M (metro) or T (tram) designation, trams are a picturesque means of traveling throughout Berlin.
+They are particularly useful to access places such as the East Side Gallery, Mauerpark, the bohemian district Prenzlauer Berg.

 Buses: